 This question can go in many different directions.
 They may even come up with their own invention!

 Conversation Starters for Kids: Final Thoughts

 These conversation starters can help you develop a solid relationship with your child.
 Most of the questions in this list help inspire and build other critical characteristics about them, such as creativity, imagination, gratitude, confidence, and empathy.
 Some can even teach a skill or two that will be valuable for your child.

 Don't worry if your child is not initially interested or excited about answering your questions–just choose something else to ask and don't rush or force the answer.

 And don't just robotically ask these questions.
 Instead, let your child know that you genuinely care and are interested in knowing them deeper.
 I cannot emphasize more on making them as fun as possible to get your child really hooked in the conversation.

-Finally, if your kid is a little older, this list of conversation starters for teens may just be what you need.
+If your kid is a little older, this list of conversation starters for teens may just be what you need.

 Finally, if you want to level up your parenting skills, then check out this resource that will show you how to get your kids to listen WITHOUT yelling, nagging, or losing control.